KxSystems/docs/docs/kb/compression/fsicasestudy.md

 ---
 title: Compression case study – File compression - Knowledge Base – kdb+ and q documentation
-description: Compression ratios of NYSE TAQ data
+description: Compression ratios, set and query times using NYSE TAQ data
 author: [Ferenc Bodon]
 date: February 2025
 ---

+# Overview

+In this document, we compare compression algorithms using a popular financial dataset from the New York Stock Exchange (NYSE).
+There are [three key metrics](../file-compression.md#performance) to evaluate compression algorithms.

+   1. Compression ratio
+   1. Compression speed
+   1. Decompression speed

+These metrics impact **storage cost**, **data write time** and **query response times** respectively.
+Both compression and decompression speeds depend on the hardware - primarily on storage speed and the compute (CPU) capacity.
+Our partner, Intel(R), provided access to two systems with different storage characteristics in its FasterLab, a facility dedicated to optimization of Financial Services Industry (FSI) solutions.
+The first system has fast local disks, while the second system comes with a slower NFS storage.
+The next section describes these environments in detail.

+## Infrastructure
+Tests were conducted on version 9.4 of Red Hat Enterprise Linux using kdb+ 4.1 (version 2025.01.17).
+Compression performance depends on the **compression library versions**, which are listed below:

+   * `zlib`: 1.2.11
+   * `lz4`: 1.9.3
+   * `snappy`: 1.1.8
+   * `zstd`: 1.5.1

+Key specifications for the two systems:

+   1. Local block storage and Intel Xeon 6 efficient CPU
+      * **Storage**: Intel SSD D7-P5510 (3.84 TB), with interface PCIe 4.0 x4, NVMe
+      * **CPU**: Intel(R) Xeon(R) [6780E](https://www.intel.com/content/www/us/en/products/sku/240362/intel-xeon-6780e-processor-108m-cache-2-20-ghz/specifications.html) (**E**fficient series)
+         * Sockets: 2
+         * Cores per socket: 144
+         * Thread(s) per core: 1
+         * NUMA nodes: 2
+      * filesystem: ext4
+      * memory: 502GiB, 12 x DDR5 6400 MT/s
+   1. NFS storage and Intel Xeon 6 performance CPU
+      * **Storage**: NFS (version 4.2), mounted in sync mode, with read and write chunk sizes (`wsize` and `rsize`) 1 MB.
+NFS cache was not set up, i.e `-o fsc` mount parameter was not set.
+      * Some network parameters:
+        * MTU: 1500
+        * TCP read/write buffer size (`/proc/sys/net/core/rmem_default`, `/proc/sys/net/core/wmem_default`): 212992
+      * **CPU**: Intel(R) Xeon(R) [6747P](https://www.intel.com/content/www/us/en/products/sku/241825/intel-xeon-6747p-processor-288m-cache-2-70-ghz/specifications.html) (**P**erformance series)
+         * Sockets: 2
+         * Cores per socket: 48
+         * Thread(s) per core: 2
+         * NUMA nodes: 4
+      * memory: 502GiB, 12 x DDR5 6400 MT/s

+The tests ran on a single NUMA node, i.e. kdb+ processes were launched with `numactl -N 0 -m 0`.

 # Compression ratio

-**Compression ratio** is one of the [three key metrics](../file-compression.md#performance) to evaluate a compression algorithm.
-It measures the relative reduction in size of data.
+**Compression ratio** measures the relative reduction in size of data.
 This ratio is calculated by dividing the uncompressed size by the compressed size.
-For example, a value of 4 indicates that the data consumes a quarter of the disk space after compression.
+For example, a ratio of 4 indicates that the data consumes a quarter of the disk space after compression.
+In this document, we show the **relative sizes** after compression, which is the inverse of compression ratios.
+Lower values indicate better compression.

-## Detailed results

-In this document, we display the **relative sizes** after compression, which is the inverse of compression ratios.
-Lower numbers are better.
 The numbers are in percentages, so 25 corresponds to compression ratio 4.
-We used a popular financial dataset from the New York Stock Exchange (NYSE).
 The block size parameter was set to 17, which translates to logical block size of 128 KB.

 The table-level results are presented below.

 ![png](../img/compression_rel_size_total.png)

-`zstd` performs nearly twice as well as `lz4` and `snappy` but is only marginally better than `gzip`.
+`zstd` outperforms `lz4` and `snappy` by nearly 2x,  though it is only marginally better than `gzip`.

 The following tables provide a column-level breakdown.
 The columns are ordered by [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) in decreasing order.
-Low-entropy columns are typically well compressible so the top of the table likely contributes the most to the final disk space usage.
-The background coloring is gradient based on the cell value, so for example dark red cells indicate poor compression ratios.
+Low-entropy columns typically compress well so those at the top of the table likely contribute most to disk savings.
+Gradient background coloring highlights results (dark red = poor compression).

 <style type="text/css">
-#T_2fe37 th, #T_2fe37 td, #T_3dd48 th , #T_3dd48 td{
+#T_2fe37 th, #T_2fe37 td, #T_3dd48 th , #T_3dd48 td, #T_1f2c2 th, #T_1f2c2 td, #T_a14d3 th, #T_a14d3 td{
     padding: 2px 4px;
 	font-size: 12px;
 	min-width: 30px;
 }

-#T_2fe37 th, #T_3dd48 th{
+#T_2fe37 th, #T_3dd48, #T_1f2c2 th{
     text-align: center;
 }

-#T_2fe37 td, #T_3dd48 td{
+#T_2fe37 td, #T_3dd48, #T_1f2c2 td{
     text-align: right;
 }